The Human Truth Foundation

 Migration:

 Some tiny countries in Europe are mostly comprised of immigrants.
 The countries in Europe with the highest percent of immigrants in their populations are Liechtenstein (65.1%), Monaco (54.9%) and Andorra (53.3%), although the average for Europe is 14%.
-Of the large countries with more than 10 million in their population, the highest proportion of immigrants can be found in Spain (15%), Belgium (14%) and Germany (13%).
-The highest rates of emigration are seen in Monaco (56.3%), Albania (45.4%) and Bosnia & Herzegovina (38.9%).
-The continental average is 13% who have gone to live elsewhere from their home countries.
+Of the large countries with more than a million in their population, the highest proportion of immigrants can be found in Switzerland (29.6%), Austria (19%) and Sweden (17.6%).
+Conversely, emigration is highest in Monaco (56.3%), Albania (45.4%) and Bosnia & Herzegovina (38.9%), with a continental average of 13% who have crossed a national border to live elsewhere.

 For full commentary and data, see: